libmpv-ios/mpv-ios/buildscripts/README.md

   what each patch does and why.
 This is what lets `mpv.sh` re-enable `-Davfoundation=enabled` (mpv's more modern audio output, with spatial audio support) instead of only the more limited `audiounit`.
+- **Autotools Simulator Host Triple Compatibility.** Legacy autotools-based dependencies (such as `fribidi`, `harfbuzz`, and `libxml2`) carry outdated `config.sub` scripts that do not recognize modern Apple simulator target triples (e.g., `aarch64-apple-ios-simulator` or `x86_64-apple-ios-simulator`).
+Rather than manually bootstrapping or updating `config.sub` inside every extraction root during runtime, `buildall.sh` dynamically overrides the `host_triple` variable to a generic Darwin target (`aarch64-apple-darwin` / `x86_64-apple-darwin`) strictly for the simulator configurations.
+This satisfies the validation constraints of legacy `configure` setups while the actual underlying compilation architecture, sysroot, and deployment constraints remain locked to the iOS Simulator platform via explicit environment flags passed into `CC` and `LDFLAGS`.

 ## Output